Nationals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- The Nationals have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.
+- In 10 games as the underdog over the last 10 matchups, the Nationals have posted a mark of 4-6.

-- When it comes to the over/under, the Nationals and their foes are 4-6-0 in their previous 10 contests.
+- When it comes to the over/under, the Nationals and their opponents are 3-7-0 in their last 10 games.

 Nationals Betting Records & Stats

-- The Nationals have been victorious in nine, or 37.5%, of the 24 contests they have been chosen as underdogs in this season.
+- The Nationals have won in nine, or 34.6%, of the 26 contests they have been named as odds-on underdogs this year.

-- Washington has a record of 8-15 in games where bookmakers have it as underdogs of at least +110 on the moneyline.
+- Washington has a record of 8-17, a 32% win rate, when it's set as an underdog of +115 or more by bookmakers this season.

-- The Nationals have an implied victory probability of 47.6% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Nationals have a 46.5% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.